Resources for Classroom Voting in Mathematics

 Publications on Classroom Voting in Mathematics

 - Cline, Kelly; Zullo, Holly; Duncan, Jonathan; Stewart, Ann; Snipes, Marie.
 "Creating Discussion with Classroom Voting in Linear Algebra."
-International Journal of Mathematical Education in Science and Technology, (accepted) 2013.
+International Journal of Mathematical Education in Science and Technology, Volume 44, Number 8, pp. 1131-1142, 2013.

 - Zullo, Holly, McGivney-Burelle, Jean; Cline, Kelly; Stewart, Ann; Storm, Chris; Huckaby, David; Melvin, Tim.
 "Characteristics of Questions That Promote Rich Mathematical Discussions."
 MathAMATYC Educator, Volume 4, Number 3, pp. 9-15, May 2013.